Tried 4 of their yoghurt tubs and is it worth $20+ each? I wouldn’t say so. These are the ones I tried so far:

 - apple cinnamon parfait 8/10

 If you really want to try something from oatsome or spend $20 on yoghurt, buy this.
 The cinnamon flavour really surprised me - it was like biting into a cinnamon roll but in yoghurt form!
-The apples were crunchy and I guess it’s a nice texture contrast but I thought it would be like a stewed cinnamon apple.
+The apples were crunchy and I guess it’s a nice texture contrast but I thought it would be like a soft, stewed cinnamon apple.
 The crumbles add a nice addition to the cinnamon yoghurt.
 Overall, I like it and I might repurchase this.

-- hojicha strawberry tiramisu 7.5/10
+- hojicha strawberry tiramisu 7.5/10 (not in pic)

 - earl grey dark choco tiramisu 6/10